Nishant05092/News-article-reader/readme.md

 Create your Gemini API key compatible with gemini-2.5-flash model to run the ai application or DM me for API key.

-*** I am providing the api key of gemini for testing make sure not to misuse it, I will delete it as soon as assesment over regards Nishant sharma***

 ***Overview***